Building an HR Department: A Step-by-Step Guide + Checklist

 Step 11: Create onboarding and recruitment procedures

-When it comes to onboarding and recruitment, it’s essential to create a streamlined system by implementing procedures that will support your organization.
-Using employee onboarding tools can help ensure a smooth process, both from the organization's and the candidate’s perspective.
-These tools can automate tasks, manage documentation, and track compliance.
+Using employee onboarding tools can help ensure a smooth process, both from the organization’s and the candidate’s perspective.
+These tools can automate tasks, manage documentation and track compliance.

-You should also take into account how you the onboarding process will flow from the candidate’s perspective, too and ensure it includes following documentation for compliance purposes:
+You should also take into account how you the onboarding process will flow from the candidate’s perspective, too, and ensure it includes following documentation for compliance purposes:

 • Signed/accepted offer letter